lenamerkli/PolitScanner/README.md

 ### System requirements

 - `Nobara-42-Official-Nvidia`, a fork of Fedora Linux.
-- an nvidia GPU with at least 8GB VRAM and a CUDA compute capability of at least 8.9.
+- an nvidia GPU with at least 8GB VRAM, a CUDA compute capability of at least 8.9 and support for CUDA 12.8.
 - toolbox enabled
+- `amd64` or `x86_64` architecture CPU

 A list of supported GPUs can be found in [Supported GPUs](#supported-gpus).